BFergerson/HighQueue/README.md

 ### Run with Docker Compose

-To run Vert.x Kue with Docker Compose:
+To run HighKue with Docker Compose:

 ```
 docker-compose up --build